 Tourism as a Money Maker for the Vietnamese Economy

-Increased production of rice and coffee has made Vietnam the world's second largest coffee exporter over the past decade, and agriculture is one of the most important sectors of the Vietnamese economy and export economy.
-Compared to other sectors, agriculture has enjoyed export-led growth since the late 1980 "s, with Vietnam resuming rice exports after years of scarcity.
-But the fall in world prices for rice, coffee, and other agricultural products has led to a sharp fall in prices, which is squeezing farmers "incomes and other trading companies.
+Increased production of rice and coffee has made Vietnam the world's second-largest coffee exporter over the past decade, and agriculture is one of the most important sectors of the Vietnamese economy and export economy.
+Compared to other sectors, agriculture has enjoyed export-led growth since the late 1980s, with Vietnam resuming rice exports after years of scarcity.
+But the fall in world prices for rice, coffee, and other agricultural products has led to a sharp fall in prices, which is squeezing farmers' incomes.